swisd/Micro-C/syntax.md

 ## Types

-Micro-C has three built-in types.
+Micro-C has five built-in types.
 All types are fixed-size and designed for low-level systems programming:

 ### i64 (64-bit Signed Integer)